SchynsLab/medusa/docs/index.md

 to reconstruct a series of 3D meshes of (moving) faces from video files: one 3D mesh for each frame of the video (resulting in a "4D" representation of facial movement).
-In addition to functionality to reconstruct faces, Medusa also contains functionality to preprocess and analyze the resulting 4D reconstructions.
+In addition to functionality to reconstruct faces, Medusa also contains functionality to preprocess and visualize the resulting 4D reconstructions.

-## When (not) to use Medusa?

 More specifically, Medusa allows you to reconstruct, preprocess, and analyze frame-by-frame time series of 3D faces from videos.
-The data that Medusa outputs is basically a set of 3D points ("vertices"), which together represent face shape, that move over time.
+The data that Medusa outputs is basically a set of 3D points ("vertices"), which together represent face shape.
 Medusa then processes these points in a similar way that fMRI or EEG/MEG software processes voxels or sensors, but instead of representing "brain activity", it represents face movement!
 Medusa makes relatively few assumptions as to how you want to (further) analyze the face and just returns the raw set of vertices.
-For some ideas on how to analyze such data, check out the [analysis tutorials](tutorials/analysis).
+For some ideas on how to analyze such data, check out the [analysis tutorials](tutorials/analysis) (WIP).

 ## Documentation overview